chenyur/patch_rt.SC2/README.md

   ```
   python PyTBL.pyw -c stat_txt.txt
   ```
-7. Simply drag the tbl file back into the rez folder in WinMPQ to replace it and **close WinMPQ**
+7. Add the tbl file in WinMPQ to replace it and **close WinMPQ**, when prompted input \rez
 8. Replace patch_rt.mpq with the one you have just created and launch Broodwar to test your change in game!

 ## Roadmap